 Luscious squares of shortbread topped with cashews and sesame seeds in honey and brown sugar caramel.

 Recipe reprinted with permission from Soframiz by Ana Sortun and Maura Kilpatrick

 For The Crust:

 - 2 cups plus 1 tablespoon all-purpose flour

-- 2 tablespoons toasted sesame seeds (see note below)
+- 2 tablespoons toasted sesame seeds (more on toasted sesame seeds in the notes below)

 - 2 sticks (8 ounces) unsalted butter

 - 1 ½ cups plus 2 tablespoons firmly packed light brown sugar

 - ½ cup raw honey